tektoncd/website/content/en/blog/2022/graduation/index.md

 ## Focus on security

-One year later, it's now 2021, Tekton has matured considerably, while remaining true to its nature of having a small footprint and giving users full flexibility in how they setup their CI/CD system through Tekton.
+One year later, it's now 2021, Tekton had matured considerably, while remaining true to its nature of having a small footprint and giving users full flexibility in how they setup their CI/CD system through Tekton.